 When people get shocked, it’s usually because they came into direct contact with an energized object or indirect contact via another electrically conductive object.
 For instance, children have died after touching metal surfaces on faulty appliances.
 Power workers have been injured by transmission lines that should have been de-energized before being repaired.

 These examples demonstrate that shocks aren’t merely random events.
 Organizations or Business owners who fail to operate safe workplaces and maintain equipment properly can increase the likelihood that their staff members or patrons are injured.
 The same goes for manufacturers that sell poorly insulated products or devices with defective safety mechanisms.

 Those victimized by other party’s lack of care have lawful options in seeking compensation and holding guilty parties accountable, but the onus of proof is high.
 You’ll need to show that

 Texas’ comparative fault laws mean that you may be found partially responsible for what happened to you.
 However, you should still seek justice.
 Pursuing a legal judgment has the potential to reduce your medical bills significantly and recompense you for pain and suffering.

-In litigation cases, the there are many challenges and pitfalls to avoid when going to a court trial.
-Our attorneys at the Ammons Law Firm have a successful track record in injury settlements.
+In litigation cases, there are many challenges and pitfalls to avoid when going to a court trial.
+Our attorneys at The Ammons Law Firm have a successful track record in injury settlements.
 Working with a specialist on these matters helps progress the healing process.

-Call us today at (866) 523-1603 or if more convenient Chat online with a Houston electrical shock accident attorney at the Ammons Law Firm!
+Call us today at (866) 783-9948 or if it is more convenient for you, chat online with a Houston electrical shock accident attorney at The Ammons Law Firm!